phac-nml/genomic_address_service/docs/overview.md

 | Cluster 2 | 2               | 4               | 4        | 3                  |
 | Cluster 3 | 3               | 5               | 8        | 4                  |

 Each row represents a cluster in the hierarchical cluster. *Cluster Index 1* and *Cluster Index 2* refer to the index of the clusters that make up the cluster.
-For example, for Cluster 1, index `0` refers to cluster `A` and index `1` refers to cluster `B`, meaning the row represents the `(A,B)` cluster.
+For example, for Cluster 1, a cluster index of `0` refers to cluster `A` and a cluster index of `1` refers to cluster `B`, meaning the row represents the `(A,B)` cluster.
 This is explained in detail more below. *Distance* represents the distance between *Cluster Index 1* and *Cluster Index 2*, which can have different meanings depending on the linkage method used. *Number of Elements* represents the number of elements (input samples) within the cluster.

 There are a number of implied clusters that are not shown in the linkage, but are implicitly referenced by the linkage.
 These are clusters with only one element (singletons): the original inputs.
 The linkage can be expanded to improve clarity: